 A subtrope of the Harem Anime genre, where the male lead has a harem of potential love interests, all of whom are some sort of Action Girl.
 Sometimes the harem may appear in a form of Hero Secret Service or as an Amazon Brigade.
 Because this is a more action-oriented subgenre, Battle Harems are less likely to be focused on romance, but still provide plenty of fanservice.
 Often this appears in the form of a Supporting Harem.
+Often a Themed Harem, with all the girls having a shared origin and/or character tic/type, but not always.
 See also Battle Couple.

 open/close all folders